sanette/ufind/ufind_mysql.md

 Two possibilies:

-1. each search starts with a Mysql query
+1. Each search starts with a Mysql query.

-2. we load into memory the list of search items, and then each search does not rely on the Mysql connection anymore.
+2. We load into memory the list of search items, and then each search does not rely on the Mysql connection anymore.

 ```ocaml